wp-plugins/one-time-password/readme.txt

 Note that:

 * You can always login with your main WordPress password too
-* You can use a one-time password generator on your mobile phone, see the [Faq](http://wordpress.org/extend/plugins/one-time-password/faq/ "Faq") for some links.
+* You can use a one-time password generator on your mobile phone, see the [Faq](http://wordpress.org/extend/plugins/one-time-password/faq/ "Faq") for some links

 == Acknowledgments ==